emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 filebeat.exe test output
 ```

-#### Merticbeat
+#### Metricbeat

 ##### Installation

-1. Copy the Merticbeat installer from the installation directory `install/Agents/beats/windows/merticbeat-oss-7.17.8-windows-x86_64.zip` and unpack
+1. Copy the Metricbeat installer from the installation directory `install/Agents/beats/windows/merticbeat-oss-7.17.8-windows-x86_64.zip` and unpack

-2. Copy the installation files to the `C:\Program Files\Merticbeat` directory
+1. Copy the installation files to the `C:\Program Files\Merticbeat` directory

 ##### Configuration